-A felony defense attorney with more than 25 years of successful experience, David Pflaum gets the best possible results for a client charged with a felony.
+The felony defense attorney with more than 25 years of successful experience, David Pflaum protects the rights of his clients and gets the best possible results for them.

-Just because a person is accused of committing a felony does not mean that he or she is guilty.
+Just because a person is accused of or arrested for committing a felony does not mean that he or she is guilty.
 The accused has rights and remedies.

 An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of a felony prosecution.

-HOW AN EXPERIENCED DEFENSE LAWYER HELPS THE CLIENT BEFORE COURT
+HOW THE FELONY DEFENSE ATTORNEY REPRESENTS HIS CLIENT BEFORE COURT

 Felonies are the most serious types of criminal accusations that include murder, rape, robbery, assault, DUI with injury, embezzlement, molestation, manslaughter, drug trafficking, and thefts.